iykrichie/iykrichie/README.md

 ## Data Scientist and Machine Learning Engineer

-My name is Osasona Ifeoluwa and I'm a Data Professional with a data-driven and technology-focused approach to developing solutions that aids better decision making.
+My name is Ikechukwu Mbaliri, I'm a Data Professional with a data-driven and technology-focused approach to developing solutions that aids better decision making.

 You can check out my LinkedIn at: [https://www.linkedin.com/in/ikechukwumbaliri/](https://www.linkedin.com/in/ikechukwumbaliri/)

 Skills and Experience
 * Python